Xetibo/ReSet-Doc/sections/literature.typ

 The idea is to save a reference to each widget that is going to be tested in a hashmap of its corresponding class with a string to identify it.
-The special case is the window, because there is only one instance of it.
+The special case is the window because there is only one instance of it.

 #align(left, [#figure(sourcecode(```rs
 let main = gtk::Box::new(Horizontal, 5);